 Craig W. Reynolds (born March 15, 1953), is an artificial life and computer graphics expert, who created the Boids artificial life simulation in 1986.
-Reynolds worked on the film Tron (1982) as a scene programmer, and on Batman Returns (1992) as part of the video image crew.
-Reynolds won the 1998 Academy Scientific and Technical Award in recognition of "his pioneering contributions to the development of three-dimensional computer animation for motion picture production."
+Reynolds worked on the film Tron (1982) as a scene programmer, and on Batman in recognition of "his pioneering contributions to the development of three-dimensional computer animation for motion picture production."
 He is the author of the OpenSteer library.